 In Zeropark, a target is a single traffic placement (Push, Pop, or Domain) from a publisher.
 So if a publisher has five domains that provide domain traffic, that would be five different targets in Zeropark.
 Likewise, if a different publisher has 12 websites that provide push traffic, you’d see 12 push targets in Zeropark.
 Each traffic type can pass information about the targets where your ads were displayed and their performance.

 A source is all the targets from one publisher of traffic to Zeropark.
 In a few rare cases, a source may have only one target (as that person has only one site) but in the majority of cases, they have more.
 Some sources have thousands of targets.
 So in general, a source is broader than a target (though there are a few exceptions where a source and target could be viewed as the same thing).

 What are Target and Source Campaigns?

-Unlike Run of Network (RON) campaigns, which buy traffic from every target and source, a target and source campaigns only buy traffic from the options you select (targets in a target campaign and sources in a sources campaign).
+Unlike Run of Network (RON) campaigns, which buy traffic from every target and source, a target and source campaign only buy traffic from the options you select (targets in a target campaign and sources in a sources campaign).

 How is a RON with paused targets/sources different from a Target/Source campaign?
 RON campaigns will keep on buying from new sources/targets, so if you want to buy traffic only from selected publishers/placements, then Target/Source campaigns are the only option.

 Important.
 When you set up a target or source campaign there are two steps.
-The first is the general settings including geo, bid, targeting options and so on.
+The first is the general settings including geo, bid, targeting options, and so on.
 The second involves selecting some targets or sources (depending on the campaign type).
 If you don’t complete the second step, your campaign will remain in “draft” mode as we have no idea where you want to buy traffic from.